-I joined the U after a postdoc at Yale University.
-Prior to Yale, I completed my Ph.D. at UCSB's Bren School, where I worked as a researcher for emLab on interdisciplinary projects funded by CGIAR's Standing Panel on Impact Assessment and the Arnhold Family Foundation.
+I earned my Ph.D. at UCSB's Bren School of Environmental Science and Management, where I worked as a researcher for emLab on interdisciplinary projects funded by CGIAR's Standing Panel on Impact Assessment and the Arnhold Family Foundation.

 When not thinking about environmental economics, I can be found hiking on one of the local trails with my dog or casting a fly to a hungry trout.